tendermint/tendermint/spec/p2p/v0.34/pex-protocol.md

 requests to them, in order to learn as many peer addresses as possible.
 More specifically, a node operating in seed mode sends PEX requests in two cases:

-1. When a outbound peer is added, and the seed node needs more peer addresses, it requests peer addresses to the new peer
+1. When an outbound peer is added, and the seed node needs more peer addresses, it requests peer addresses to the new peer
 2. Periodically, the `crawlPeersRoutine` sends PEX requests to a random set of peers, whose addresses are registered in the Address Book